brurucy/materialized-view/README.md

 1. Consolidated - The always-up-to-date state of the materialisation.
 2. Frontier - The most recent updates.
 You can query the frontier each time after a `poll` event happens to retrieve the latest updates to the materialisation, and then store it in whichever database you are using.

+#### What are its limitations?

+`materialized-view`'s Datalog is significantly constrained in terms of expressivity.
+It is equivalent to SQL, without aggregates and negation, but with a powerful declarative recursion construct that allows you to do more (and far more efficiently) than
+`WITH RECURSIVE`.
+You will see it in the example.

 #### Example